tarunn2799/newfile-finder/README.md

 ## Installation

-1. Download and unzip this folder
+1. Download and unzip this repo as a ZIP.
 2. Double-click the "New File.workflow" file
 3. Click "Install" when prompted
 4. If the Quick Action doesn't appear immediately, try logging out and back in